Get S’morganized

 Prioritize planning and organization for project success; don't skip groundwork

 What I didn’t do was check the print specs.
 Turns out, the ratio I used didn’t match the actual layout.
 I had to redo a ton of work.
-It was messy, frustrating—and totally avoidable.
+It was messy, frustrating, and completely avoidable.

 Looking back, it reminded me of something simple and sweet: making a s’more.
 You can toast the perfect marshmallow, but if you haven’t set up the chocolate and graham crackers, the whole thing falls apart.
 That moment of magic gets lost in the scramble.